simonegiacomelli/kotlin-native-ktor-server-example/README.md

 ## Kotlin/Native Ktor server example

 Hello!
-This is an example of a REST API server built with Ktor with Kotlin/Native, with basic CRUD operations implemented with a mutable list as backing data source.
+This is an example of a basic REST API server implemented with Ktor for native targets using Kotlin/Native.
+This example demonstrates how to implement type-safe routing, and how Ktor content-negotiation makes it seamlessly integrate with kotlinx.serialization plugin for JSON encoding and decoding.

 You can run the server locally with Gradle task `runDebugExecutableLinuxX64` on Linux systems.
 The application will listen to port 8080 (you can change